swechchhaparajuli/mongoScraping/README.md

 **User flow**

     TO BE ADDED:
-        -formatting the comments so that user/subject and the actual comment show better -the cooler background (giant golden gate bridge) that for some reason doesn't show up
+        -the cooler background (giant golden gate bridge) that for some reason doesn't show up

 **GIF or Video**